← All Articles

 2. They're Still Giving the Same Presentation From 2021

 AI moves faster than almost any other technology field.
-OpenAI releases major updates quarterly, new foundation models emerge monthly, and regulatory frameworks shift constantly.
+OpenAI releases major updates quarterly, new foundation models emerge regularly, and regulatory frameworks shift constantly.
 A speaker delivering identical content from two years ago fundamentally misunderstands their subject matter.

 Request recent presentation titles and abstracts from the past six months.
 Compare them to older content available online.
 Speakers who recycle the same "Introduction to Machine Learning" or "AI in the Workplace" presentations without updates are essentially teaching history, not current reality.

 Pay attention to their social media activity and published content.
 Speakers who stopped learning when ChatGPT launched will quickly expose their knowledge gaps when discussing topics like multimodal AI, agent frameworks, or enterprise implementation challenges.
+A speaker who hasn't engaged with developments like retrieval-augmented generation, fine-tuning approaches, or the evolving landscape of AI safety isn't keeping pace with the field.

 3. They Can't Provide Recent, High-Quality Video Evidence